 Welcome to the Friends of Goring Library

-The same arrangements will still be in place so prepare to be greeted by COVID-safe Kate and her host of willing volunteers when you venture back to visit us.
+COVID-safe Kate and her host of willing volunteers are looking forward to welcoming you in when you visit us.

-We will still be operating under reduced hours, as follows:
+We will be operating under slightly reduced hours, as follows:

 Monday - CLOSED